 produces distinctive, red and yellow flowers, sometimes several dozen per plant.
-Blooms are pendant, hanging down from the tip of the stems, and consist of five red, lance-shaped sepals pointing outwards or slightly recurved, between which, at right angles, are five thin, conical petals, mostly red but yellow at the open end.
+Blooms are pendant, hanging down from the tip of the stems, and consist of five red, lance-shaped sepals pointing forwards, outwards or slightly recurved, between which, at right angles, are five thin, conical petals, mostly red but yellow at the open end.
 The far end is closed, and extends backwards as a spur.
-Many greenish-yellow stamens project from inside the cone.
+Many greenish-yellow stamens project from inside the center.
 The nectar is located at the inner tip of the spurs, and so the flowers attract pollinators such as humming birds.
 The plant has a wide distribution, from Alaska to Utah, favoring moist, woodland environments.

 There are three varieties of aquilegia formosa, with distinct geographical ranges.
 Var formosa

 is the usual and most widespread form; the other two have shorter petal blades and shorter sepals.
 Var truncata

 of southwest California has hairless stems and petioles, while var hypolasia

 of far south California has hairy stems and petioles.